FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### What will val1 and val2 equal after the code below is executed?
 Explain your answer.
-(Senior)

 Although these two statements might appear to be equivalent, they are not, due to the order of operations.
 Specifically, the `and` and `or` operators have _lower_ precedence than the `=` operator, whereas the `&&` and `||` operators have _higher_ precedence than the `=` operator, based on order of operations.